renderorange/pasteburn/INSTALLATION.md

 - secret

-    The `secret` section key is required, and `age` option key within it.
+    The `secret` section key is required, `age` and `scrub` option keys within it.

         [secret]
         age = 604800

-    To change the default time to expire secrets, change the `age` value.
-The value must be a positive integer.
-The `age` value is only enforced if running the `delete_expired_secrets.pl` script, as noted below.
+        scrub = 1

+    If `scrub` is set to 1, HTML tags will be removed from the secret string before storing and again as it's retrieved from the database.
+If set to 0, HTML tags will not be removed from the secret.

+    NOTE: Setting `scrub` to 0 means XSS vulnerabilities will be possible in the textarea box as it's displayed.
+Disable this setting with caution.

 - passphrase